OutSystems/docs-odc/src/eap/configuration-management/external-idps/azure-ad.md

     ![Screenshot of Azure Portal with the Application (client) ID field highlighted](images/copy-application-cliend-id-az.png "Copying Application Client ID in Azure Portal")

 1. Click the **Certificates & secrets** tab from the main screen of the app registration in **Azure Portal**.
 Click **New client secret** button.
 Enter a description for the new secret in the **Description** field and then click **Add** to generate the secret.

     ![Screenshot of Azure Portal with the New client secret button highlighted](images/add-a-client-secret-az.png "Adding a Client Secret in Azure Portal")

 1. Copy the newly generated value from the **Value** field and paste it into the **Client secret (secret value)** field in ODC Portal.

     ![Screenshot of Azure Portal showing the newly generated client secret value](images/paste-secret-value-az.png "Pasting the Client Secret Value in ODC Portal")

     <div class="info" markdown="1">

     ODC safely stores the configuration details in a secret manager.

     </div>

+1. Copy the pair(s) of **Redirect URLs** to the list of permitted redirects in the setup part of your external provider.
+Copy the pair(s) for the built-in and active [custom domains](../custom-domains.md).
+If configuring [Okta](./okta.md), you can follow the embedded link for specific guidance.
+Otherwise, see your provider's support documentation for further guidance.
+For example, [Azure AD](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#add-a-redirect-uri).
+Click **Next**.

 1. Complete the configuration in ODC Portal by leaving the **PKCE** as the default value (**SHA-256**) and fields in **Claim Mapping** section as default values (**name**, **email**) and clicking **Save**.

 ODC tests the configuration and on success adds Azure AD to the list of available providers.
 If the test fails, a notification with the error displays.

 Now follow the steps [here](intro.md#apply-an-external-idp) to apply for the newly added Azure AD provider for use by your organization or apps.